Robust computation of linear models by convex relaxation: Related Work

 \subsubsection{Robust Estimation of Covariance Matrix}

-Another standard technique for robust PCA is to form a robust estimate of the covariance matrix of the data~\cite{Mar76:Robust-M-Estimators,HR09:Robust-Statistics,MMY06:Robust-Statistics, DGK81:Robust-Estimation,Dav87:Asymptotic-Behavior,XY95:Robust-Principal,CH00:Principal-Component}.
-The classical robust estimator of covariance is based on the maximum likelihood principle, but there are many other approaches, including {\sf S}-estimators, the minimum covariance determinant (MCD), the minimum volume ellipsoid (MVE), and the Stahel--Donoho estimator.
+Another standard technique for robust PCA is to form a robust estimate of the covariance matrix of the data~\cite{Mar76:Robust-M-Estimators,HR09:Robust-Statistics,MMY06:Robust-Statistics,DGK81:Robust-Estimation,Dav87:Asymptotic-Behavior,XY95:Robust-Principal,CH00:Principal-Component}.
+The classical approaches to robust estimates of covariance are based on maximum likelihood principles that lead to M-estimators.
+Most often, IRLS algorithms are used to compute these M-estimators of covariance.

+There are some formal similarities between the minimization program~\eqref{eqn:rrp} and the formulation of classical M-estimators.
+In particular, the computational complexity of these estimators scales comparably with our own IRLS algorithm.
+However, there are also important differences between the classical covariance estimators and the subspace estimation procedure we consider here.
+In particular, the common M-estimators for robust covariance estimation fail for the exact- and near-subspace recovery problems.
+See~\cite[Sec.~3.1]{ZL11:Novel-M-Estimator} for elaboration on these points.

+In addition to the basic M-estimators computed with IRLS, there are many other covariance estimators, including S-estimators, the minimum covariance determinant (MCD), the minimum volume ellipsoid (MVE), and the Stahel--Donoho estimator.
+We are not aware of any scalable algorithm with guarantees of correctness for implementing these latter estimators.
 See~\cite[Sec.~6]{MMY06:Robust-Statistics} for a review.
-We are not aware of any scalable algorithm for implementing these methods that offers a guarantee of correctness.